Small Dojo, Big Profits by Mike Massie Review

 - How to start your own martial art school with almost no money and no credit

-- How you can earn more money in your studio with less students (and less headaches!)
+- How you can earn more money in your studio with fewer students (and fewer headaches!)

 - How to have a 6-figure school with less than 200 students

 - The secrets to end your student recruitment frustrations for good

 - The easiest methods to increase your retention and attract better students into your martial art school

 - What no one is telling you about starting a martial arts school

 - How to drastically reduce or even completely eliminate your payroll